connexcs/docs/docs/customer/customer.md

     + **Email Verification** and/or **Mobile Verification**: Used to force the customer to go to the portal for verification.
 (This is important to select when you create a customer manually.)
 If the customer doesn't verify these, they won't be able to dial.

     !!! attention
         Mobile messages are sent globally, but there are some reports of issues with SMS being delivered to numbers in India.
 These messages are sent on the Twilio network, so ConnexCS can only deliver what they deliver.

-=== "Notes"

-    These are arbitrary notes that can be entered onto an account at your discretion.

-!!! note "Save Options"
-    + **Save and Continue** = Exit the Customer screen
-    + **Save and Stay** = Save the customer, but stay on the screen (helpful when adding several Customers at a time)
-    + **Delay and Save** = Select a time to elapse before saving the Customer, delaying the setup or change.

 === "Day/Time Restrict"